opnfv/kvmfornfv/docs/scenarios/kvmfornfv.scenarios.description.rst

    $ ./ci_pipeline.sh -r ~/fuel -i /root/fuel.iso -B -n intel-sc -s os-nosdn-kvm_ovs_dpdk_bar-ha

-The “ci_pipeline.sh” first clones the local fuel repo, then deploys the os-nosdn-kvm_ovs_dpdk-ha/os-nosdn-kvm_ovs_dpdk-noha scenario from the given ISO, and run Func test and Yarstick test.
+The “ci_pipeline.sh” first clones the local fuel repo, then deploys the os-nosdn-kvm_ovs_dpdk-ha/os-nosdn-kvm_ovs_dpdk_bar-ha scenario from the given ISO, and run Functest and Yarstick test.
 The log of the deployment/test (ci.log)  can be found in ~/OPNFV-Playground/ci_fuel_opnfv/artifact/master/YYYY-MM-DD—HH.mm, where YYYY-MM-DD—HH.mm is the date/time you start the “ci_pipeline.sh”.